-Walter Strong is a CBC reporter and editor in Yellowknife.
+Walter Strong is an assignment producer with CBC News in Yellowknife.
 Reach him at email@example.com

 Latest from Walter Strong

 In choosing whether to expel one of their own, N.W.T.
 MLAs face unprecedented decision

 N.W.T. legislators face an unprecedented decision in whether to remove a fellow MLA from his election position, writes the CBC's Walter Strong.

 Climate change puts North Water Polynya, a source of Arctic life, in imminent danger